PBAF logo 70+ Financial institutions - $ 14 + Trillion in total assets

 Landsbankinn Iceland Europe Commercial bank 4,660 Partner Dec.
 2022

-Merkur Denmark Europe Commercial bank 640 Partner Feb, 2023
+Merkur Denmark Europe Commercial bank 640 Supporter Feb, 2023

 MN Netherlands Europe Asset owner/managers 180,000 Partner July, 2022